AntonisGkortzis/islander/guide.md

 - <b>The Bastions with Cannons</b>: The cannons used to protect the town during the war of 18th century can still be seen.

 #### <a name="beachesHydra"></a>Beaches
 The most beaches of Hydra are pebbled or a rocky coast with clean water.
-Three popoular ones are the folloowing:
+Three popular ones are the following:

 <b>
 Vlichos - 2 km west of Hydra Town